isaiah1112/sshreader/docs/source/getting_started.rst

 Working With SSH Objects
 ------------------------

-To start working with ssh connections (without multiprocessing or threading) right away.
-Simply import the SSH class and setup a connection!
+To start working with ssh connections (without multiprocessing or threading) right away simply import the SSH class and setup a connection!

 .. code-block:: python